Paks2 nuclear power plant - What we have achieved since 2014

 - We placed a complaint to the Constitutional Court on the Paks II „confidentiality law” in which the government basically made all information and data about Paks II confidential.
 In 2016 the European Commission started an infringement procedure about the law and the government had to change it, before the Hungarian Constitutional Court reached a decision.

 - We participated in the Environmental Impact Assessment process of Paks-2 as a legal client.
-The environmental licensing of Paks II has been ongoing since December 2014.
+The environmental licensing of Paks II started in December 2014.
 The Government Office of Baranya County issued the environmental licence at the end of 2016, which has been appealed by Energiaklub.
-The decision of the authority is expected to be published at he beginning of 2017.
+The authority rejected it, therefore Energiaklub, together with Greenpeace Hungary, went to the Court.
+The Court, referring to administrative failures, rejected the case.

 Since the Hungarian government has failed to provide background analyses and impact assessments to prove the necessity of the planned nuclear investment, Energiaklub conducted numerous researches on the issue.
 Through these studies we found that Paks-2 is an extremely risky, expensive and money wasting investment which entails safety problems as well.
 At the same time we aimed at researching on and providing sustainable alternative energy scenarios to prove that there are other ways to have a reliable, economic and socially and environmentally more acceptable energy system in Hungary.